Setting the Theme

 Following the French Revolution health was added to the rights of people and was assumed that health citizenship should be a characteristic of the modern democratic state.
 Methods for assessing the strength of the state by counting the population became a new state characteristic.
 Arguably, the human body has been brought twice over into the market: first by people selling their capacity to work, and second, through the intermediary of health.
 Consequently, the human body enters an economic market as soon as it is susceptible to diseases and health.

-In Indian context, with the advent of European medicine, the harnessing of the new medical knowledge to general well being and public service became evident since the foundation of Native Medical Institution (NMI, 1822).
+In Indian context, with the advent of European medicine, the harnessing of the new medical knowledge to general well being and public service became evident since the foundation of first medical school in British India, Native Medical Institution (NMI, 1822).
 What was a medical benevolence of the highly visible earlier sovereign feudal power in India became the new disciplinary power of colonial modernity.
 It signified a perceptive change in the interplays of state power and their attendant effects on institutions, including medical ones.
-All these led to the reconstitution of old feudal Indian states to the new emerging nation state.
+All these happenings led to the reconstitution of old feudal Indian states to the new emerging nation state.

 At a later period, it became once again evident from a report which made a plea to indigenous practitioners.
 It was intended that all other competing knowledge systems would be assimilated into and subsumed within one overarching system of Western medical knowledge.
 If, the report argued, everything goes in uniformity with the prescriptions of this report – “in place of the present double system of medicine practiced in India, we will have Western science engrafted on Eastern customs and requirements, the fusion of the two being far more in accordance with the value and wishes of the people than other systems separately.”

-All these phenomena taken together led to a situation where Macaulay was backed by the great bulk of Calcutta mercantile community in its fight for English education.
-It represented to a great extent the permanent Liberal attitude to India.
+All these phenomena, taken together, led to a situation where Macaulay was backed by the great bulk of Calcutta mercantile community in its fight for English education.
 It was the period gestating the formation of semi-modern Indian state.
 In tandem, changes occurred in education policy – a constituent part of which was medical education.
 Medical education historically became one of the most productive imperialist networks through which benefits of imperialism could be visible.
 In England, there were circumstances in which social resentment and political radicalism could flourish; during the 1839s and 1840s a British revolution seemed a real possibility.
 The social upheavals and ideological currents flowing from the revolution impinged medicine in a variety of ways.
-The foundation of the University College London (UCL) in 1826 to a great extent influenced the formation and architecture of the CMC.
+The foundation of the University College London (UCL) in 1826 influenced to a great extent the formation and architecture of the CMC.
 UCL was to become a site at which “crucial issues of orthodox medical knowledge and of the locus of medical authority were contested.”
-This institution was secular, “infidel” to its detractors, and put emphasis on the importance of basic sciences, and practical experiments.
+This institution was secular, ‘infidel’ to its detractors, and put emphasis on the importance of basic sciences, and practical experiments.
 “It did not impose some form of religious test (as in Oxford and Cambridge universities) on those who wished to study there.”

 Metaphorically speaking, the first cadaveric dissection (28 October, 1836) had become successful to transform colonial medical anxiety to secular self-confidence.
 David Hare was quite apprehensive to see the project of the first dissection finally brought about and settled without opposition.
 A few days before the first dissection, he anxiously asked Madhusudan Gupta – “Do you not know what amount of pain and anxious thoughts you have kept me in for a week almost? … Have you found the text in your shaster authorizing the dissection of dead bodies?”
 Gupta’s reply was affirmative.
 He did not fear any opposition.
 He told Hare, “I and my Pundit friends are prepared to meet them if they come forward which I am sure they will not do.”
 But, in actual reality, the first demonstration by dissection caused great anxiety in society.
 The College gates were closed to prevent forcible interruption of that awful act.